 What kind of sauce to serve with crab cakes?

-These crab cakes are topped with a dollop of an easy lemon mayo sauce makes me a very happy girl.
-It’s so easy, so good, and in my opinion totally necessary.
+These crab cakes are topped with a dollop of my 3-ingredient crab cake sauce, which makes me a very happy girl.
+It’s so easy, so good, and in my opinion, totally necessary.

 The BEST Baked Crab Cakes